boltlabs-inc/key-mgmt-spec/cryptographic_flows.md

 The asset owner can request audit logs from the key server.

 Input:
+- Client Input:
     - `user_credentials`, which consists of credentials for use in opening [authenticated sessions](systems-architecture.md#networking).
         - `account_name`, bytes that represent the asset owner's human-memorable account information, e.g., email address; and
         - `password`, bytes that represent the asset owner's human-memorable secret authentication information.
     - `type`, one of:
         - `"system only"`, which indicates the asset owner wants a record of registration, logins, and audit log requests;
         - `"key only"`, which indicates the asset owner wants a record of requested key use operations with respect to one or more keys; or
         - `"all"`, which indicates the asset owner wants both system and requested key use operations.
     - `key_identifiers`, an OPTIONAL list of key identifiers.
 If no key identifier is provided, both the `"all"` and `"key only"` options above will return logs for all keys.
     - `after_date`, an OPTIONAL date-time input to ask for logs after a certain date.
     - `before_date`, an OPTIONAL date-time input to ask for logs before a certain date.
 If both `after_date` and `before_date` are provided, logs from within that date range will be returned.
+- Server Input: none.

+Output:
+- Client output:
-Output: `summary_record`, which contains the requested history, including timestamps.
+    - `summary_record`, which contains the requested history, including timestamps.
+- Server output:
+    - A success indicator.

 Protocol: